ualib/agda-algebras/algebras.lagda.rst

 It follows from :numref:`Obs %s <obs 12>` that every equational class is a variety.
 The converse is Birkhoff's celebrated HSP theorem which we present next.

-The proof we will give here is the same as the one that appears in Cliff Bergman's textbook (:cite:`Bergman:2012`, Thm 4.41).
-It is also the same one that we will formalize in Agda in the ``birkhoff`` module of the `agda-ualib`_ .
-We present the formal proof in :numref:`birkhoffs theorem in agda`.
+The statement and proof we give here is the same as that of Theorem 4.41 in Cliff Bergman's textbook :cite:`Bergman:2012`.
+It is this statement and proof that we will formalize in Agda in the ``birkhoff`` module of the `agda-ualib`_ (see :numref:`birkhoffs theorem in agda`).

 .. _birkhoffs theorem: